 You may not believe Santa slides down chimneys, but that doesn’t mean you shouldn’t do an annual chimney cleaning.
 Not only will a chimney cleaning help keep the jolly man’s red and white suit clean, it’s also an important step in preventing chimney fires.

 Heating equipment is the number two leading cause of home fires.
 The only cause of fires that’s more common is cooking.
+Pointing out the obvious, heating equipment needs a chimney.
 The most fire prone heating equipment is the fireplace.
 According to the National Fire Protection Association, nearly two-thirds of fireplace related fires start in the chimney.
 Therefore, one of the most effective actions you can take to reduce the likelihood of a home fire is an annual chimney cleaning.
 The following is important information to help ensure you don’t experience a chimney fire.

 Maybe.
 Cleaning a chimney can be much more involved than simply running a brush down the chimney and vacuuming up the soot.
 Here are some other points to consider before taking on the task as a homeowner: